Browse|Generate|My Checklists

 Prepare evidence of ties to your home country

-This is the most critical factor.
-The officer must believe you will return home after your visit.
-Strong ties include: property ownership, steady employment, enrolled children, family dependents, ongoing business.
+This is the most critical factor — the officer must believe you will return home after your visit.
+Strong ties include: property ownership, steady employment, enrolled children, family dependents, and ongoing business.
+Consult an immigration attorney if you're unsure how to present your case.

 Property ownership documents